Strawberry White Chocolate Oatmeal Cookies

 Strawberry White Chocolate Oatmeal Cookies are a delicious cookie with the perfect amount of strawberry flavor, ready in under 30 minutes!

-If you’re looking for a Cookie Recipe that has a fun twist on traditional Oatmeal Cookies, these Strawberry White Chocolate Oatmeal Cookies are chewy and rich, but they’re also a lighter cookie recipe so you won’t feel guilty after having one…or two…okay fine, 3.
+If you’re looking for a Cookie Recipe that has a fun twist on traditional Oatmeal Cookies, these Strawberry White Chocolate Oatmeal Cookies are chewy and rich, but they’re also a lighter cookie recipe so you won’t feel guilty after having one…or two…okay fine, three.

 While the freeze-dried strawberries are a perfect element in these cookies, a great thing about this recipe is that you can also substitute any other freeze dried fruit flavor you may already have at home.
-While you can sub out the white chocolate in this recipe for a milk or semi-sweet chocolate, those stronger chocolate flavors would probably overwhelm the flavor of the freeze dried fruit.
+While you can sub out the white chocolate in this recipe for a milk or semi-sweet chocolate, those stronger chocolate flavors might overwhelm the flavor of the freeze dried fruit.

-Strawberry White Chocolate Oatmeal Cookies in stack
+Strawberry White Chocolate Oatmeal Cookies Recipe

 Strawberry White Chocolate Oatmeal Cookies are a delicious cookie with the perfect amount of strawberry flavor, ready in under 30 minutes!